DayZedAndConfused762/Y.A.A.C/doc/yaacg/yaacgcontent.md

 # Y.A.A.C-g - Content

-This is a list of content to be included on the Y.A.A.C-g
+This is a list of content to be included on the Y.A.A.C-g.
+This deck is currently in the planning stages, so this list is blank.

 <!-- ------------------------------ Intro End ------------------------------ -->